Fees and Finance (Undergraduate)

 The college seeks to keep charges to students at a reasonable level, and meal charges in particular represent excellent value for money.

-Oxford Bursaries are available to Home and EU students from lower income households.
+Oxford Bursaries are available to UK students from lower income households.

 The college offers limited financial support in the form of grants, prizes and scholarships to its students.

-The college will, thanks to the generous support of current and recent students, offer a Reach Scholarship to an undergraduate student for entry in 2019.
+The college has, thanks to the generous support of current and recent students, awarded a Reach Scholarship to an undergraduate student who started their studies in 2019.
 Further details about the Reach Scholarship can be found on the Oxford University website.

 For undergraduate students living in college accommodation, rent is payable in advance at the beginning of the term.

-Payment for meals is on a ‘pay-as-you-go’ basis.
+Payment for meals is largely on a ‘pay-as-you-go’ basis.